angel-dart/angel/README.md

 ## MongoTypedService<T>
 Does the same as above, but serializes to and from a target class using json_god and its support for reflection.

+## Querying
+You can query these services as follows:

+    /path/to/service?foo=bar

+The above will query the database to find records where 'foo' equals 'bar'.
+Thanks to body_parser, this also works with numbers, and even Maps.

+	/path/to/service?$sort=createdAt
+	/path/to/service?$sort.createdAt=1

+The former will sort result in ascending order of creation, and so will the latter.

+    List queried = await MyService.index({r"$query": where.id(new ObjectId.fromHexString("some hex string"})));

+And, of course, you can use mongo_dart queries.
+Just pass it as `query` within `params`.

 See the tests for more usage examples.